TheDevtop/libsexp/readme.md

 proc decode*(input: string): Exp
 ```
 Decode takes an input string and outputs an S-Expression object.
-If any error occurs, it throws an exception.
+If any error occurs, it returns an error.

 ```nim
 proc encode*(input: Exp): string